 With the appearance of Corona-Mural, the earlier and less formal arrangement became a tightly structured contractual relationship.
 Lockheed performed system engineering and technical direction functions under the nominal cognizance of the Directorate of Special Projects but under the contractual control of the CIA.
 Itek was an associate contractor rather than a subcontractor to Lockheed.
-So was General Electric, manufacturer of the reentry capsule and associated subsystems.
-As late as March 1961 the CIA suggested that complete responsibility for Corona-Mural should be transferred from the CIA to the NRO.
+So was General Electric, manufacturer of the reentry capsule and associated subsystems.\ As late as March 1961 the CIA suggested that complete responsibility for Corona-Mural should be transferred from the CIA to the NRO.
 Dr. J. V. Charyk, then Director of the NRO, concluded that Corona would phase out shortly, being replaced by the Samos E-5 system, and that reorganization of existing relationships for so brief a period would be wasteful.
 However, complete responsibility for Lanyard was assigned to the NRO, to be exercised by the Directorate of Special Projects.
-The substitution of the Aerospace remained an issue between the CIA and the NRO through 1965.
-5 direction contractor for Corona was proposed as early as 1962 but
+The substitution of the Aerospace Corporation for Lockheed as system engineering and technical direction contractor for Corona was proposed as early as 1962 but remained an issue between the CIA and the NRO through 1965.5